 (g) The department shall take appropriate action to address the failure of a credit seller to fulfill its obligations, including, as necessary, deeming the seller's credits invalid if the seller cannot achieve the load reductions on which the credits were based in a reasonable time.
-If the department determines duly acquired water quality credits to be invalid, in whole or in part, thereby causing the credit buyer to be unable to timely meet its pollutantreduction obligations under this section, the department shall issue an order establishing the actions required of the buyer to meet its obligations by alternative means and a reasonable schedule for completing the actions.
-The invalidation of credits shall not itself constitute a violation of the buyer's water discharge permit.
+If the department determines duly acquired water quality credits to be invalid, in whole or in part, thereby causing the credit buyer to be unable to timely meet its pollutant reduction obligations under this section, the department shall issue an order establishing the actions required of the buyer to meet its obligations by alternative means and a reasonable schedule for completing the actions.
+The invalidation of credits does shall not, in and of itself, constitute a violation of the buyer's water discharge permit.